dancaron/Django-ORM/README.md

 Requirements
 ------------
-- Last tested with Python 3.7 and Django 3.1.2
+- Last tested successfully with Python 3.7 and Django 3.1.2
-- You must install django so that we can import the required modules.
+- Create venv and pip install django to import the required modules.

 File Structure
 --------------